 One of the most overlooked aspects of having a familiar walking path is that you’ll be less likely to tire yourself out and be unable to complete the walk.
 Just knowing that you can make it all the way can be just what you need to finish a walk where you’d otherwise turn back early.
 Pushing yourself to complete that extra mile can make the difference between hitting a 10,000 step goal and falling just short.

 Even the most experienced walkers know that walking the same path every day, week after week and year after year can get a bit boring.
 To keep things fresh, try to find a new walking path every once in a while.
-This can be as simple as walking your regular path backward (go the other way, don’t literally walk backwards for miles!).
+This can be as simple as walking your regular path backward (go the other way, don’t literally walk backward for miles!).
 You may notice things that you didn’t notice before, and it will feel different for your body.

 Try to find a local park or natural area where you can get closer to nature.
 You may have to drive a bit to find the perfect walking spot, but getting out into nature will make that drive worthwhile.
 If you’re feeling very adventurous, you can take a walking vacation to a national park, beach, or other great location that will encourage you to walk.
 This could be as simple as taking a day trip, or staying overnight for one night on the weekend so you can maximize your weekend walking.